-- (1) Comparative ease in maintaining direction (usually uphill). - (2) Difficulty in maintaining control. - (3) Slow and methodical movement. - d.
+(1) Comparative ease in maintaining direction (usually uphill).

+(2) Difficulty in maintaining control.

+(3) Slow and methodical movement.

+d.
 The attack of a very steep position is frequently made easier by the great amount of dead space.
 Halts should not be made on top of a ridgeline objective.
 Advance over crests should be made cautiously, in a well-deployed formation.
 The attacker should continue to push the enemy toward the next objective, or dig in and reorganize well forward of the ridge crest.
-In case of a halt to reorganize, leaders of assault units should dispatch combat patrols to maintain contact with the enemy. - e.
-The crossing of a lateral valley and assault of a well defended ridge are similar to the forcing of a river-crossing.
+In case of a halt to reorganize, leaders of assault units should dispatch combat patrols to maintain contact with the enemy. e.
+The crossing of a lateral valley and assault of a well defended ridge are similar to the forcing of a rivercrossing.
 The purpose is to move a force across quickly and economically and establish a bridgehead to permit the crossing of the main body.
 This requires careful reconnaissance, coordination of supporting fires, and finally a carefully planned attack, preferably with the use of smoke or at night.
-To move the entire force from the ridge into the valley before the next ridge has been secured, is to invite disaster. - f.
+To move the entire force from the ridge into the valley before the next ridge has been secured, is to invite disaster.

+f.
 Battalion command posts should be close to the front.
 This enables messengers to perform their missions more rapidly with less chance of being lost, and battalion staff officers to give closer personal supervision to the operations.
-Although close to the front lines (200 to

-500 yards), the pronounced defilade and the proximity of supports and reserves will often give the command post protection from enemy fire and infiltration.
+Although close to the front lines (200 to 500 yards), the pronounced defilade and the proximity of supports and reserves will often give the command post protection from enemy fire and infiltration.

-- 31. SUPPORTING WEAPONS. a.
+31. SUPPORTING WEAPONS. a.
 Infantry heavy weapons, artillery forward observers, and survey parties should closely follow advancing infantry to commanding ground in order to give continuous support to the attack.
-All infantry officers should be able to adjust the fire of supporting weapons. - b.
-The normal employment of cannon company howitzers for close support is usually impracticable.
-The cannon company is usually employed, under regimental control, to supplement the fires of the supporting artillery battalion. - c.
+All infantry officers should be able to adjust the fire of supporting weapons.

+b.
 Because of the difficulties of ammunition supply, the standing operating procedure or field order should include the percentage of field artillery and mortar ammunition to be retained for close support of the assault and for breaking up a counterattack.
-In addition, a fixed number of rounds should habitually be kept in reserve to be used only on the order of the unit commander. - 32.
-USE OF SMOKE.
+In addition, a fixed number of rounds should habitually be kept in reserve to be used only on the order of the unit commander.

+32. USE OF SMOKE.
 The use of smoke in various phases of mountain operations assumes a high degree of importance.
 Smoke often must be used in daylight frontal attacks, stream crossings, withdrawals, and for marking and identifying positions, targets and objectives.
-Weather conditions such as snow storms and fog may supplement smoke in concealing the attacker. - 33.
-EXPLOITATION AND PURSUIT. a.
-Each local success should be exploited immediately and vigorously by utilization of reserves for flanking attacks on adjacent enemy points of resistance, seizure of his communication centers, and cutting off the retreat of isolated enemy forces.
-By interdiction fire the artillery should cover to the limit of its range every conceivable escape corridor.
+Weather conditions such as snow storms and fog may supplement smoke in concealing the attacker.

+33. EXPLOITATION AND PURSUIT. a.
+Each local success should be exploited immediately and vigorously by utilization of reserves for flanking attacks on adjacent enemy points of resistance, seizure of his communication centers, and cutting off the retreat of isolated By interdiction fire the artillery should enemy forces. cover to the limit of its range every conceivable escape corridor.
 Frequent forward displacement of artillery is so time-consuming that it is tactically unsound unless the guns are so emplaced initially that they can be moved forward on a road parallel to the axis of advance or penetration.
 Participating aviation, if available, should be called upon to attack retreating columns with its maximum strength, especially at centers of communication and defiles.
 During exploitation, the security of rear areas must be assured against action by small enemy groups which may emerge from areas of doubtful passability.